hieunguyen93/CS189_HW3/README.md

 Random Seed Number:

-- For problem, the random seed is
+- For problem 4, the random seed is 26

-- For problem, the random seed is
+- For problem 8, the random seed is 26